-The security hardening domain comprises organizational and technical countermeasures used to assess, recognize and remediate risks to improve the trustworthiness of the system.
+The hardening domain relates to security practices used during the operation of the system, including vulnerability and patch management, situational awareness, and event and incident response for continuity of operations.
+The security hardening domain includes organizational and technical measures to assess, recognize and remediate ongoing risks to improve the trustworthiness of the system.